sertaac/Security-Lab/README.md

-This is my main laboratory for Cyber Security Practices.
+This is my main laboratory for practices.

 ## Repository Structure